becc-mu/GIVEit-backend/README.md

 This is a 2-week final project we undertook at Makers.

+This application consists of a [ReactJS front-end](https://github.com/MugeHasilci/GIVEit-frontend) and a Rails API, this repo houses the latter.

 Here is a link to our app in production: https://giveit-backend.herokuapp.com/listings

 ## Features